-You’ve decided you want to study abroad and you begin researching your options.
-Maybe you know a region you want to go to, or if you’re super lucky, you know exactly where you want to study.
+You’ve decided you want to study abroad — Congrats!
+Maybe you already know what region you want to go to, or if you’re super lucky, you know exactly where you want to study.
 But for most students, they just know they want to go abroad.
-Determining where to go is the first step in the journey, and also one of the hardest.
+Determining where to go is the first step in the journey, and it can often be the hardest.

 With so many places to go, classes to take, and programs to research, the decision can get seriously overwhelming.
 USAC offers more than 50 programs across 27 countries.
 How do you decide?

 Well, you can start here!
-If you know you want to study abroad, but aren’t sure where, start with asking yourself the following questions.
+If you know you want to study abroad, but aren’t sure how to narrow down your choices, start with asking yourself the following questions.

 What are my goals for studying abroad?

 Are you studying abroad to learn a new language?
 Fulfill a school requirement?
 Gain international experience?
-Travel?
+Participate in an internship?
 Live in a different culture?
 There are countless reasons that students study abroad, but knowing what your goals are will help narrow your options.
 For example, if you want to learn a new language, you’ll want to consider a program with an intensive language track.
-If you’re looking to dive into a completely new culture, you may be drawn to some of our more rustic programs, like South America, versus the traditional European programs.
+If you’re looking to dive into a completely new culture, you may be drawn to some of our non-traditional programs locations, like Chengdu, China versus Shanghai.